Yoruba language: Consonants

 Yoruba also lacks a phoneme /n/; the letter n is used for the sound in the orthography, but strictly speaking, it refers to an allophone of /l/ immediately preceding a nasal vowel.

+In addition to this, Yoruba lacks the breathy h that one might find in English words like house or hat.
+When speaking most people will add a glottal stop, /ʔ/, an approximant like /ɰ/, or just leave it silent.